RzgarHosseini/Predictability/README.md

 Each line in a genotype file represents a genotype, a binary vector of a given length, each element of which correponds to a given mutation, and is 1 if mutation exists and zero otherwise.
 The first line of the genotype file is a single number indicating the number of genotypes existing in the genotype file.

 ## Step 2: Generating an initial DAG of restrictions using CT-CBN.
+In this step, we use the following line of code for generating the initial DAG of restrictions based on the CT-CBN model:

 ## Step 3: Generating the final DAG of restrictions and Lambda values using H-CBN.